ChengQu29/ChengQu.github.io/_posts/2025-09-27-my-first-post.md

     }
 }
 ```
-Because interface defines a contract, and if an object implements that interface it must provide the implementation.
-And object can be passed around in Java.
-At runtime, `processNumber` does not care which specific implementation it gets.
+A Java interface defines a contract that any implementing class must fulfill by providing concrete implementations of its methods.
+Since Java objects can be passed around, the `processNumber` method doesn’t need to know which specific implementation it receives at runtime.
 This is exactly the callback pattern: a function is passed as an argument and invoked later.

 Java 11 introduced lambda expression, so implementing callbacks in Java looks similar to that of the first example in Javascript now:
 ```java